Reflection on Luke 2:1-14 ~

 Have you looked for the baby Jesus?
 Perhaps you have seen him lovingly surrounded by those gathered (including you) in a Crèche scene.
 Perhaps you helped him by financially supporting a homeless shelter?
-Perhaps you spend time with those in need?
-Perhaps in meditative or contemplative prayer you put yourself spiritually in the scene of Jesus or those who need you?
-These are all wondrous examples of you with angels praising and glorifying God for Jesus in your life.
+Perhaps you spent time with those in need?
+Perhaps in meditative or contemplative prayer you put yourself in the scene of Jesus for those who spiritually need you?
+These are all wondrous examples of you as an earthly angel praising and glorifying God for Jesus in your life.

 The Angel and the Shepherds James Tissot Brooklyn Museum

 Luke 2 New Revised Standard Version Catholic Edition (NRSVCE)

 The Birth of Jesus

 In those days a decree went out from Emperor Augustus that all the world should be registered.
 2 This was the first registration and was taken while Quirinius was governor of Syria.
 3 All went to their own towns to be registered.
 4 Joseph also went from the town of Nazareth in Galilee to Judea, to the city of David called Bethlehem, because he was descended from the house and family of David.
 5 He went to be registered with Mary, to whom he was engaged and who was expecting a child.
 6 While they were there, the time came for her to deliver her child.
 7 And she gave birth to her firstborn son and wrapped him in bands of cloth, and laid him in a manger, because there was no place for them in the inn.